 Linda is admitted to the cardiac care unit post-procedure.
 The next day she develops acute kidney injury (contrast nephropathy), which is a major complicating condition (MCC).
 She also has new-onset atrial fibrillation requiring rate control.
 She is managed in the CCU through three midnights, then transitioned to telemetry through one additional midnight, and discharged on day five with cardiac rehabilitation referral, anticoagulation for the atrial fibrillation, and outpatient cardiology follow-up.

-Payment: Linda's stay is classified into MS-DRG 280 (Acute Myocardial Infarction, Discharged Alive, with major complications or comorbidities, relative weight approximately 1.65 in FY 2025), reflecting the acute kidney injury MCC.
-The IPPS payment to Atrium Health Navicent reflects the MS-DRG 280 relative weight times the hospital base rate adjusted by the Macon wage index, plus IME add-on for Navicent's teaching status, plus DSH for Navicent's qualifying low-income share.
-Total IPPS payment is in the range of $14,000 to $17,000 for the five-day stay.
+Payment: Linda's stay is classified into MS-DRG 280 (Acute Myocardial Infarction, Discharged Alive, with major complications or comorbidities), reflecting the acute kidney injury MCC.
+The IPPS payment to Atrium Health Navicent reflects the MS-DRG 280 relative weight times the hospital base rate adjusted by the Macon wage index, plus an IME add-on for Navicent's teaching status and DSH for its qualifying low-income share, paid as a single amount for the discharge rather than per day.

 Linda's cost-sharing: $1,736 inpatient deductible.
 No daily coinsurance because she did not exceed 60 inpatient days.
 Her Medigap Plan F (grandfathered before January 1, 2020) covers the deductible.
 Total out-of-pocket on the hospital stay: zero.
 She is separately responsible for any Part B coinsurance on physician services from the cardiologist, nephrologist, and intensivist, again covered by Plan F.